 Illegally dumped waste is also expensive for government and the community to clean up.

 The EPA has a dedicated team to deal with illegal dumping.
-The Illegal Dumping Unit (IDU) targets illegal waste activities such as illegal landfilling, dumping of hazardous wastes, commercial quantities of demolition waste, liquid waste and industrial waste, and waste businesses and transporters operating without an EPA licence.
+The Illegal Dumping Unit (IDU) targets illegal waste activities such as illegal landfilling, dumping of hazardous wastes, commercial quantities of demolition and industrial waste, liquid waste, and waste businesses and transporters operating without an EPA licence.

 The IDU will identify, investigate and stop illegal waste activities using intelligence, covert surveillance and other investigative techniques to identify all parties that are involved in an illegal waste activity.
 Any party committing an offence along the waste chain, from producer, through transporter to the disposer, will be held accountable.